sejoon86/drlnd_unity_setup/README.md

+# problems in using Udacity's Unity environment in my Offline notebook

 * I am trying to use the Udacity's Unity environment locally in my **offline notebook** (windows 10, 64bit).
 * However, I am having some difficulties in doing so :(